Tessavana/Causal-Clarity/README.md

 This folder contains an **interactive interface** that applies the trained models to real research papers for causal analysis.
 ![Causal Analysis Tool](/Images/highlights.png)

+### 📂 Misclassification analysis
+All the code used to analyse and visualize the misclassifications from the several models.

 ## ⚡ GPU Usage
 The project utilizes **Kaggle** for training, leveraging its **GPU resources** for fine-tuning large models efficiently.